This is the page with more information about me. For my main about page, please click the Bio link in the menu.

 So what about me you might ask?
 Who is Scott Kennelly?

-Photographing a cotton field It's difficult for me to describe myself.
+It's difficult for me to describe myself.
 I can tell you about my physical characteristics, like my weight (about 145 lbs.) and height (5'4"), which is shorter than most of the models I shoot, or I can tell you about my race (northern European - Caucasian - born in Australia though).
-I can tell you I have really long hair (making many of my models jealous).
+I can tell you I have really long hair (making many of my models jealous), and I never cut it.
+(I let God do that for me.)
+I'm in reasonably good shape, because I have been a skater and a bicyclist for so many years of my life.
+I hike around a bit too, as you can see by the photo above.
 Ultimately you would probably prefer to learn about my personality though, right?

 I'm a person of dualities.
 I can work hard and be very detailed, but I can also be lazy and a slob.
 I am intelligent sometimes, but I think I come across as pretty dumb sometimes.
-I've been told by people that I'm tough, which is a characteristic I may have learned or inherited from my dad, a 91 year old (as of November 2018) World War II veteran, who shot and killed many enemy soldiers in the last World War (WW II).
-Since then he has done a myriad of things, and my own measly existence really doesn't compare.
-(He continues to make plans for future ventures, and pushes to make things happen.)
+I've been told by people that I'm tough, which is a characteristic I may have learned or inherited from my dad, a man who lived to 93, a World War II veteran, who shot and killed many enemy soldiers in that war.
+Since then he did a myriad of things, and my own measly existence really doesn't compare.
+(He continued to make plans for future ventures, and pushed to make things happen even into his nineties.)

 I'm not always serious.
-I have a pretty laid-back attitude.
-I am almost never up-tight about anything.
+I like humor, and I like to laugh.
+I have a pretty laid-back attitude, rarely stressed about anything.
 I have plenty of self-confidence, but that's not always a good thing.
 In fact, I think it might make me seem arrogant sometimes, which I just might be, without meaning to be.
 I try not to be judgmental, and I try to be pretty open-minded.
 I believe we can always learn new things, even when we get old.
 (My dad learned how to use an iPhone after he turned 80.)
 My sense of humor can be complex, and it's a bit dry sometimes, I think.
 For some reason my humor seems to go right past most people.
 I guess they don't "get" it, or it's just so corny they don't want to acknowledge it.
 I'm really not sure which it is.

 I have some experience in a variety of industries.
 Without making this into a resumé, I can tell you that I'm not just into photography, but also I'm a part-time webmaster and website developer, and in the past I've been a stock man, a warehouse laborer, a truck driver, an auto mechanic, a salesman, and a customer service manager.
 I've never flown a plane or helicopter, but I've been a bulldozer operator, dredge operator, and piloted a few different boats.
 I know how to sail, and I have sailed more than one or two different sailboats, though I am still just a beginner.
 Normally I ride a bicycle, because I don't want to get fat, and I like the feeling of riding my bike.
 If I have to go far I take my bike on a bus or train, but not always.
 A few years ago I rode all the way to Asheville, North Carolina from south Florida (about 900 miles).
 It took a few weeks, because I was only riding about 30 to 40 miles per day.
 I camped by the side of the road each night in a tent, which I carried on a rack on my bike, along with my sleeping bag and an air mattress.

 So why electric cars?
-They're cleaner, quieter, and safer (and they CAN be faster . . . and I like fast cars - I used to work as a mechanic on Porsches for a living).
+They're cleaner, quieter, and safer (and they CAN be faster . . . and I like fast cars - I used to work as a mechanic on Porsches for a living back around the turn of the century).
 The air pollution caused by today's gas burning cars is mostly in the cities, right?
 Where do most people breathe?

 Maybe you wanted to learn more about my photography.
-Well, recently I went to Chile to photograph the total eclipse of 2019.
-A couple of years ago I photographed the total eclipse of 2017 in South Carolina.
-I plan to shoot the total eclipse of 2024 from Texas, but before then I plan to travel to Arizona to shoot some landscapes and North Carolina to shoot some autumn scenery.
-In the future I plan to sail around the World, photographing dozens of islands and beaches from the ocean.
+Well, a few years ago I went to Chile to photograph the total eclipse of 2019.
+A couple of years before that I photographed the total eclipse of 2017 in South Carolina.
+I planned to shoot the total eclipse of 2024 from Texas, but I never made it.
+In 2021 I traveled across the U.S, and ended up in Arizona.
+I left Florida to landscapes mostly, and I have traveled to North Carolina, Virginia, West Virginia, several other places too, in order to shoot some autumn scenery.
+In the future I plan to sail around the World, photographing dozens of islands and beaches from the ocean, and I hope to take a couple of models with me to help me create fairy photos around the globe.
 For more info.
 I think what I've written in the Sigma Camera Talk forum at DPreview will help you understand me and my photography a bit better.
 Here's my profile there: https://www.dpreview.com/members/1973718589/overview